 THC and CBD attach to the same cannabinoid receptors as endocannabinoids, which are chemicals that the body produces naturally.
 Typically, the body releases these compounds through urine and stool.

-According to American Addiction Centers, a person can expect marijuana to remain in their body for the following times:
+According to American Addiction Centers, a person can expect cannabis to remain in their body for the following times:

 - Hair: 90 days